The Templar Cross and its MeaningLondon Regalia

 The Templar Cross and its Meaning

-When Christian armies grabbed Jerusalem from Muslims in 1099, a large number of pilgrims began to visit the Holy Land.
-Many of them died while attempting to cross Muslim-controlled areas.
+When Christian soldiers captured Jerusalem from the Muslims in 1099, a flood of visitors flocked to the Holy Land.
+Many of them were killed while trying to cross Muslim-control territory.

 The Cross Meaning

-It should come as no surprise that across is one of the trademarks of a Christian warrior monk religious order.
-This red cross symbolised the knights’ relationship with the Church as well as their mission.
-The Templar cross, on the other hand, has narrow arms in the middle or straight line.
+It should come as no surprise that one of the hallmarks of a Christian warrior monk religious order is the ability to cross.
+The knights’ link with the Church, as well as their purpose, was symbolize by this crimson cross.
+On the other hand, the Templar cross has narrow arms in the middle or in a straight line.

 Pope Honorius II confirmed the Templar Order in 1128.
 The white vestment was given to the Knights as a sign of their life’s purity.
 As early as 1146, Pope Eugenius III recognized the Red Cross sign.
 The Templars’ mantle had a scarlet cross on it as a sign of martyrdom.
 It was consider a great honor to die in battle, as it ensured a spot in heaven.
 They were not afraid to die since they were fighting for God.